 This Schedule of Contributions has been prepared in accordance with Part 3 of the Pensions Act 2004 and the Occupational Pension Schemes (Scheme Funding) Regulations (SI 2005/3377).
-It sets out the contributions payable to the New Airways Pension Scheme ("the Scheme") over the period of 5 years from the date that the Actuary certifies the Schedule.
+It sets out the contributions payable to the New Airways Pension Scheme ("the Scheme") over the period of 9 years and 5 months from the date that the Actuary certifies the Schedule.

-It also shows the contributions that are payable to the Scheme between the effective date of the valuation (31 March 2018) and the date that the Actuary certifies the Schedule.
+It also shows the contributions that are payable to the Scheme between the effective date of the valuation (31 March 2021) and the date that the Actuary certifies the Schedule.